-Excessive Absence
+Excessive Absences

-At five or more absences the school will determine appropriate interventions, which may include:
+At five or more absences in any class period the school will determine appropriate interventions, which may include: detention, parent meeting, referral to the Truancy Intervention Program in the county in which they live, be placed on an attendance contract, or result in a loss of academic credit for that trimester.
+A student who is absent fifteen or more times for any class period during the school year may lose credit or may not be allowed to return to Cretin-Derham Hall in the fall of the next academic year, or may not be allowed to graduate from Cretin-Derham

-detention, parent meeting and/or referral to the Truancy Intervention Program in the county in which they live.
-In addition, a student who misses five or more days per trimester for any reason may lose academic credit for that trimester.
-A student who is absent fifteen or more days during the school year may lose credit or may not be allowed to return to Cretin-Derham Hall in the fall of the next academic year, or may not be allowed to graduate from Cretin-Derham Hall (if the student is a senior).
-The administration reserves the right to make exceptions to this policy.
-When a student reaches five consecutive or non-consecutive absences for any reason, parents must contact the student's counselor or dean.
+Hall (if the student is a senior).
+The administration reserves the right to apply the appropriate interventions and make exceptions to this policy.